Perpetually Dominating Large Grids: Introduction

 \paragraph{Outline.}

-In Section~\ref{sec:pre}, we define some basic graph-theoretic notions and \emph{Eternal Domination} as a two-player combinatorial pursuit-evasion game.
-Forward, in Section~\ref{sec:inf}, we describe the basic components of the Rotate-Square strategy and prove that it can be used to dominate an infinite grid forever.
-Later, in Section~\ref{sec:fin} we show how the strategy can be adjusted to perpetually dominate finite grids by efficiently handling moving near the boundary and the corners.
+In Section~\ref{sec:pre}, we define some basic graph-theoretic notions and m-\emph{Eternal Domination} as a two-player combinatorial pursuit-evasion game.
+Later, in Section~\ref{sec:inf}, we describe the basic components of the Rotate-Square strategy and prove that it can be used to dominate an infinite grid forever.
+Later, in Section~\ref{sec:fin} we show how the strategy can be adjusted to eternally dominate finite grids by efficiently handling movements near the boundary and the corners.
 Finally, in Section~\ref{sec:con}, we conclude with some final remarks and open questions.